Related Content

 The older IC trains

-The IC services, which use the older single deck coaches, won't (yet) be disappearing from the domestic timetable.
+The IC services, which use the older single deck coaches, haven't (yet) disappeared from the domestic timetable.

-From December 14th they will become more scarce, particularly as they are to be replaced by Regio trains on the Linz ↔ Graz route - see below.
+They have become more scarce, particularly as they have been replaced by Regio trains on the Linz ↔ Graz route - see below.

-However, they will still be used on these services / routes:
+However, they are still being used on these services / routes:

-• Three of the trains per day in each direction on the Wien ↔ Graz route with one of the trains extending beyond Graz to / from Klagenfurt and Villach; evidently not enough Railjet trains will be available for a 100% transformation
+• Three of the trains per day in each direction on the Wien ↔ Graz route with one of the trains extending beyond Graz to / from Klagenfurt and Villach; evidently not enough Railjet trains are (yet) available for a 100% transformation

 • Two trains per day in each direction taking a Wien - Wiener Neustadt - Bruck an der Mur - Leoben - Unzmarkt - Judenburg - Treibach-Althofen - Feldkirchen in Kärnten - Sattendorf - Annenheim - Villach route